Dhamu785/Dhamu785/README.md

 - 👋 Hi, I’m @Dhamodharan
 - 👀 I’m interested in Python
 - 🐍 Intermediate at python.
 - 🍃 Know basics in flutter and dart languages.
-- 🌱 I’m currently learning Data analytics professional certificate @Google.
-- 📫 How to reach me mail 'dhamodharan1888@gmail.com'
 - 📇 Data analyst

+### Contact
+📫 dhamodharan1888@gmail.com

 <!---
 Dhamu785/Dhamu785 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.